 - allowRootFrom configures which host the root user can connect from.
 Defaults to root@%. - ignoreSslerror configures secure connections on the sandbox instance.
 When ignoreSslerror is true, which is the default, no error is issued during the operation if SSL support cannot be provided and the server instance is deployed without SSL support.
 When ignoreSslerror is set to false, the sandbox instance is deployed with SSL support, issuing an error if SSL support cannot be configured. - mysqldOptions configures additional options on the sandbox instance.
 Defaults to an empty string, and accepts a list of strings that specify options and values.
-For example mysqldOptions: ["lower\case\table\names=1", "report\host="10.1.2.3"]}.
+For example mysqldOptions: ["lower_case_table_names=1", "report_host="10.1.2.3"]}.
 The specified options are written to the sandbox instance's option file. - portX configures the port used for X Protocol connections.
 The default is calculated by multiplying the port value by 10.
-The value is an integer between 1024 and 65535.
+The value is an integer between 1024 and 65535. - mysqldPath enables you to specify the path to the mysqld binary, or MySQL installation root, to use as the seed instance for your sandbox deployment.